-Due to the current pandemic circumstances we have adapted our homework policy in order to keep everyone safe.
-Therefore, at present, all homework will be electronic.
-A card with your child's login details for ALL approved sites, will be sent for you to keep at home.
-Below is guidelines of what we will possibly set.
-Further details of our current set up of homework/home learning is available on our school webpage/twitter.
+Due to the current pandemic circumstances we adapted our homework policy in order to keep everyone safe.
+Therefore we will continue to sent all homework electronically via TEAMS.
+A card with your child's login details for ALL approved sites, has been sent for you to keep at home.
+Below is guidelines of what we will possibly set..

-- Homework diary signed and brought in (teachers will look at these, read any parent comments but cannot respond via the book. - 2.
-Not every section in the diary will be completed each week - 3.
-Homework could be a mixture of any of the following: SpellingShed, Mathletics, TTrockstars, ActiveLearn, SPAG.com or other online resources. - This will be set on a Thursday and should be COMPLETED BY Tuesday unless stated otherwise..
+- 1. Reading at least 3 times per week and signed. - 2.
+Homework diary signed and brought in (teachers will look at these, read any parent comments. - 3.
+Not every section in the Homework diary will be completed each week - 4.
+Homework could be a mixture of any of the following: SpellingShed, Mathletics, TTrockstars, ActiveLearn, SPAG.com or other online resources. - 5.
+This will be set on a Thursday and should be COMPLETED BY Tuesday unless stated otherwise.